 Our children’s education fees can be pretty substantial, yet it is an essential investment for them.
-Thankfully, there are child care and infant care subsidies to help families with some extra savings.
+Thankfully, childcare subsidies in Singapore help families save on education expenses.

 Experts note that a child’s first 1,000 days (or their first 3 years of life) marks exponential growth in their brains.
 Thus, it is dubbed as the best time for learning and exposure, and that can include academic knowledge too.
 Besides choosing the “right” preschool for our kids, we often wonder how to prepare them for their first day at school.
 We’ve got them covered – so feel free to read those articles.